19hours/sg-statutes/Acts/Companies Act.md

 —

+400 —

-400 —Restriction on offering shares, debentures, etc., for subscription or purchase (Repealed by S 236/2002)
+Restriction on offering shares, debentures, etc., for subscription or purchase (Repealed by S 236/2002)

 —

+409B —

-409B —Investigations by Commercial Affairs Department (Repealed by Act 39 of 1999)
+Investigations by Commercial Affairs Department (Repealed by Act 39 of 1999)

 —

 Third Schedule— Powers

 (Repealed by Act 5 of 2004)

 —

 Fifth Schedule— Prospectus

 (Repealed by S 236/2002)

 —